sd2020spring/sd2020spring.github.io/_assignments/final-project/architectural-review.md

 The best advice in the world is useless if you don't do anything with it!
 After the technical review, you must prepare a Reflection and Synthesis document summarizing what you learned.
-This document must be posted as Markdown to your team GitHub repository before the next class after the review.
+This document must be submitted before the next class after the review.

 Your Reflection and Synthesis document should have (at least) the following